partikelir/technocrat/readme.md

 * jQuery-based HTML5 pullquotes; `<span class="pullquote">Text</span>` will be transformed into `<aside class="pulledquote">Text</aside>` and prepended
 * Context-dependent posts per page (12 items per screen on portfolios, 25 on search, user default elsewhere)
 * Reset admin-side HTML editor to a nicer font stack
-* Custom site header and other cruft removed
+* Custom site header and other cruft from Twenty Twelve removed

 ### PORTFOLIO ITEMS